Miicroo/homeassistant-custom-components/coffee_counter/README.md

 ```

 ### Adding UI support
-I use lovelace as default UI in homeassistant, so to give myself a good overview of my typical coffee consumption I have a [history graph card](https://www.home-assistant.io/lovelace/history-graph/) showing the past 5 days.
+To give a good overview of our typical coffee consumption we can add a [history graph card](https://www.home-assistant.io/lovelace/history-graph/) showing the past 5 days (note: you have to use lovelace as default UI in homeassistant).
 In `ui-lovelace.yaml`, add:

 ```yaml
 - type: history-graph